I first posted this in July 2010, but consider myself academically confident enough to do so again.

 Headmaster's Report: He must try to be more obedient and sensible.
 He has been very difficult to control this term, and has made little effort.

 OPEN LETTER.
 To the now long-dead teachers of Highfield School (especially SS).
-I eventually did pretty well in my 'Common Entrance' exam, which enabled me to go to a highly academic upper school, got enough qualifications to go to university and ended up with a 1st Class Hons degree in my chosen subject.
+I eventually did pretty well in my 'Common Entrance' exam which enabled me to become a Latin Scholar at a highly academic upper school, got enough qualifications to go to university and ended up with a 1st Class Hons degree in my chosen subject.
 So I can't have been ALL BAD.
 You simply overlooked the fact that I had 'Artistic Temperament'.